Qualifying for BNP Paribas Open Begins

-INDIAN WELLS (CNS) – Qualifying play for the BNP Paribas Open begins Monday at the Indian Wells Tennis Garden with 48 men and 48 women seeking the 12 spots in each 96-player main singles draw reserved for qualifiers.
+INDIAN WELLS (CNS) – Qualifying play for the BNP Paribas Open began Monday at the Indian Wells Tennis Garden with Hungarian Dalma Galfi, the top- seeded woman, among the winners.

-The women’s qualifying field includes Californian CoCo Vandeweghe, who reached a career-best ninth on the Women’s Tennis Association singles rankings in 2018 and was a U.S. Open and Australian Open semifinalist in 2017.
-The 31-year-old Vandeweghe rose 11 spots in the rankings released Monday after reaching the round of 16 in last week’s ATX Open.

-Vandeweghe will face German Laura Siegemund in the second match on the Stadium 3 Court.
-Siegemund is ranked 124th and seeded 24th in qualifying.
-Vandeweghe is 5-1 against Siegemund, who turned 35 Friday, with the only loss coming in their most recent meeting in the first round of the 2020 Australian Open.
+Galfi had four aces and no double faults in a 6-3, 6-2 victory over Croatian Ana Konjuh who had six double faults and no aces in the 62-minute match.

-Serbian Dusan Lajovic is the top-seeded player in qualifying and will face American Tennys Sandgren in the final match on the Stadium 2 Court.
+Serbian Dusan Lajovic is the top-seeded player in qualifying and faced American Tennys Sandgren in the final match on the Stadium 2 Court.

 The 32-year-old Lajovic rose four spots to 71st in the rankings after reaching the quarterfinals of last week’s Movistar Chile Open.
 His highest career ranking is 23rd, reach in 2019, and best Grand Slam singles performances are reaching the fourth round of the French Open in 2014 and Australian Open in 2021.